-6.1.7 KEY USAGE PURPOSES (AS PER X.509 V3 KEY USAGE FIELD)
+6.1.7 KEY USAGE PURPOSES (AS PER X.509 v3 KEY USAGE FIELD)

+The use of a specific key is determined by the key usage extension in the X.509 Certificate.
 Private Keys corresponding to Root Certificates are not used to sign Certificates except in the following cases:

-- Self-signed Certificates to represent the Root CA itself; - Certificates for Subordinate CAs and Cross Certificates; and - Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates).
+1. Self-signed Certificates to represent the Root CA itself;

+Certificates for Subordinate CAs and Cross Certificates; and Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates).